skywaLKer518/A-Recsys/README.md

 A-RecSys is under active development.
 The models/features it supports and plans to support include,

 #### Models
-+ (Deep) Hybrid matrix factorization model
++ Hybrid matrix factorization model with deep layer extensions
-+ Skip-gram attribute learning model
++ Linear sequence models based on skip-gram and cbow
 + LSTM-Rec sequence model

 #### Features
 + Recommendation with implicit feedback
-+ Recommendation with explicit feedback (developing)
++ Recommendation with explicit feedback (for HMF)
 + Loss functions (including Cross-Entropy, batch-BPR, batch-Warp, sampled-batch-Warp)

 #### Citation